 Introduction to Manual Testing

-Manual Testing can be defined as the process of the software tester physically validating the software for its correctness and verifying the functions of the software application against the requirement specification provided by the Business Analyst or the client.
+Manual Testing can be defined as the process of the software tester physically validating the software for its correctness and verifying the software application’s functions against the requirement specification provided by the Business Analyst or the client.
 This type of testing goes through all the software testing phases and should cover all the required types of testing applications for the software product.
-In the Manual Testing process, it is crucial to create and maintain test documentation in all the steps.
+It is crucial to create and maintain test documentation in all the steps in the Manual Testing process.

 Manual Testing on Software